Healthy Homes Assessment Whakatu

 Whakatu Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Whakatu and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is compulsory throughout Whakatu and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records of their compliance with the Healthy Homes Standard that apply or will apply during the tenure of your rental home.
+• Property managers and landlords are required to keep records to demonstrate the compliance with all Healthy Homes Standard that apply or will apply during the tenancy of your rental home.

 Beginning 1 July 2021

-• Private landlords and property managers should make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in lease.
+• Private landlords and property managers are required to make sure their rental properties conform with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.

-• All boarder households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes